acearchive/legacy-artifact-action/README.md

 [acearchive/acearchive.lgbt](https://github.com/acearchive/acearchive.lgbt) to
 upload all contributed content to [Web3.Storage](https://web3.storage), but it can be used by anyone to help host the content on Ace Archive on the IPFS network.
-This action can also be used with forks of the repository as long as the format of the artifact files is the same.
+This action can also be used with forks of the Ace Archive repository as long as the format of the artifact files is the same.

 Out of the box, this action supports uploading content to Web3.Storage or any pinning service that supports the [IPFS pinning service